How To Train A Hamster Not To Bite: 14 Steps (with Pictures) - WikiHow

 About This Article

 Pippa Elliott, MRCVS Co-authored by: Pippa Elliott, MRCVS Veterinarian This article was co-authored by Pippa Elliott, MRCVS.
 Dr. Elliott, BVMS, MRCVS is a veterinarian with over 30 years of experience in veterinary surgery and companion animal practice.
+She has worked at the same animal clinic in her hometown for over 20 years.
+In addition, Dr. Elliott is a freelance veterinary copywriter specializing in taking dense topics and making them easy to digest.
+Her clients include The Webinar Vet, PetPlan US, TIME, and other top-ranked blogs.
+She also works with Improve International as a developmental editor for veterinary textbooks.
 She graduated from the University of Glasgow in 1987 with a degree in veterinary medicine and surgery.
-She has worked at the same animal clinic in her hometown for over 20 years.
-This article has been viewed 482,244 times.
-12 votes - 80% Co-authors: 53 Updated: October 14, 2025 Views: 482,244 Categories: Training Hamsters Article SummaryX
+This article has been viewed 483,612 times.
+12 votes - 80% Co-authors: 53 Updated: October 14, 2025 Views: 483,612 Categories: Training Hamsters Article SummaryX

 To train a hamster not to bite, speak to it softly, then insert your hand into the cage for it to sniff.
 Do this for a few days so it gets used to your scent.
 Next, introduce petting by gently and slowly rubbing between its ears with your index finger.
 Once it's comfortable with that, hold out your hand and let it climb in.
 At this point, your hamster is not afraid of you and shouldn't bite, but keep interacting with it regularly so it stays trained!
 For tips on how to avoid bites after you've trained your hamster, read on!
 Did this summary help you?YesNo